Mach's principle and the origin of the quantum phenomenon: Issues with the equality between Inertial and passive gravitational mass

-The equivalence principle tells about the equality between the passive gravitational mass and the inertial mass of a particle.
-The logic behind this conclusion can be boldly described as follows.
-Let us assume that a particle has passive gravitational mass $m_{p}$ and inertial mass $m_{i}$.
-Now if it is placed in a gravitational field, say $g$, then the force on the particle will be $F=m_{p}g$ and hence the acceleration will be $a=\left(\frac{m_{p}}{m_{i}}\right)g$.
-Now, this equation shows that the all the particles, at a given location will fall (in vacuum) with same acceleration or, if released from rest, they will travel through the same distance within the same time, if and only if $m_{p}/m_{i}$ are same for all the bodies.
-If this is indeed the case, it will be convenient to choose an appropriate unit to get $m_{p}=m_{i}$.
-The experiments have been performed with different objects to measure the ratio and they confirm the equality between the two masses.
-The result of these experiments is most commonly known as the Weak Equivalence Principle (WEP).

-However this explanation does not determine if the ratio varies over position and time, i.e. $\frac{m_{p}}{m_{i}}(t,x,y,z)$.
-Therefore, in this paper it has been considered that the inertial mass is dependent on the position of the particle in the universe i.e. the background of the particle\cite{Hoyle1964}.
-Of course, this assumption will not violate any of the experimental results.
-A more detailed explanation of why the inertial mass will vary from place to place will be discussed later.
+The equality between the passive gravitational mass and the inertial mass of a particle is given by the equivalence principle that comes from the logic that a particle with passive gravitational mass $m_{p}$ and inertial mass $m_{i}$, in a gravitational field of strength $g$, will have an acceleration $a=\left(\frac{m_{p}}{m_{i}}\right)g$.
+Therefore, any particle, at a given location will fall (in vacuum) with same acceleration if and only if $m_{p}/m_{i}$ are same for all of them.
+If this is indeed the case, it will be convenient to choose an appropriate unit to get $m_{p}=m_{i}$ and the result is confirmed by different experiments upto an extrimly high accuracy.
+However, the experimental results does not tell anything if the ratio varies over position and time, i.e. $\frac{m_{p}}{m_{i}}(t,x,y,z)$.
+Therefore, if it is considered that the ratio depends on the position of the particle in the universe depending on the background star galaxies etc. then that will not violate any of the experimental results.

-The above idea can be explained using the following thought experiment\cite{Einstein1954}.
-Suppose there is an observer inside a box and she is conducting some experiment inside the box to check the acceleration of the box.
-Now, according to the Einstein's Equivalence Principle, there is no experiment using which she could distinguish whether the results, which she is getting from the experiments, are due to some gravitating object outside the box or due to the acceleration of the box, provided the experiment is performed inside a small enough region of space time.
-This is the standard experiment used to show the equivalence between the acceleration of a particle and the intensity of the gravitational field, which led Einstein to conclude that the gravitational field can be explained by the curvature of space-time.
+The concept can be understood as follows.
+Suppose there is an observer inside a box and she is conducting some experiment there, to check the acceleration of the box.
+According to the Einstein's Equivalence Principle \cite{Einstein1954}, there is no experiment by which she can distinguish whether her experimental results are due to the presence of some gravitating object outside the box or due to the acceleration of the box, provided the experiment is performed in a small enough region of space time.
+However, if there are some outside observer say $S$ and if there are two identical set up at two different parts of the universe say, $A$ and $B$, where the backgrounds are not same, then the outside observer $S$ may see that the acceleration of $A$ and $B$ are not same.
+In this case the only possible explanation of the sitution for observer $S$ is the background.